gvwilson/sdxpy/src/undo/index.md

         -   Takes keystrokes as input (what we're simulating)
         -   Automatically generate Ctrl-X when out of keystrokes
         -   Store current state of display in rectangular grid
         -   Would make more sense for `App` to have a method that gets keys
     -   `HeadlessWindow` requires a size
         -   Violates Liskov Substitution Principle
     -   `HeadlessApp` fills in logging methods
     -   First tests make sure we can move around
+    -   `headless.py`
+    -   `test_headless.py`

+-   Create insert/delete version
+    -   `InsertDeleteBuffer` in `insert_delete.py`
+        -   Add methods to insert and delete in buffer
+        -   Must allow column position of cursor to be `<= ncol` to handle empty lines
+        -   Exercise: allow cursor to go one space beyond end of line
+    -   `InsertDeleteApp` provides `_get_key` in the app to return (family, key)
+        -   `_interact` dispatches to one of two cases (special-purpose or generic + key)
+        -   Could define per-key method to make customization easier
+    -   `test_insert_delete.py`